jamonserrano/plumber-sass/README.md

 ```

 ### Responsive typography
-For responsive typography just define the grid height in rems or other relative units, and the font metrics will change along.
+For responsive typography just define the grid height in rems or other relative units, and metrics will change along.

 ```scss
 @include plumber-set-defaults(